Tamil wedding

 Tamil wedding includes many traditions that differ from community to community.
 Still basic details are the same.
 One of them is the time of year when the wedding is organized.
 According to Tamil calendar weddings are not organized in the months of Aashad (15th July to 15th Aug), Bhadrapad (15th Sep to 15th Oct) and Shunya (15th Dec to 15th Jan).

-In case that the marriage is arrange parents of potential bride and groom meet to exchange horoscopes.
+In case that the marriage is arranged parents of potential bride and groom meet to exchange horoscopes.
 The horoscope is usually analyzed by the family priest.

 At the meeting groom's and bride's family exchange presents.
 The bride usually gets a silk sari.
 The groom gets some clothes or money.